When the first major classic car event of the new year takes place from January 8 to 10, solid records will be broken!

 The range of automotive rarities stretches all the way to 1976, encompassing a total of 24 different car brands.

-The starting signal for the Planai-Classic will be given on Thursday, January 8, traditionally with the Dachstein Prologue.
-Before that, the unique starting field gathers at the main square in Schladming, where the vehicles can be admired up close from 4:00 p.m. during the starting lineup.
+The start of the Planai-Classic takes place on Thursday, 8 January.
+Traditionally, the event begins with the Dachstein Prologue.
+Before that, the unique starting field gathers at the main square in Schladming.
+From 4:00 p.m., the vehicles can be admired up close at the starting lineup.

 On Friday, January 9, participants tackle the Schladming–Dachstein panorama route before the day reaches its sporting highlight with the Night Challenge at the Gröbming trotting track.

-On Saturday, January 10, the special stage at the Niederöblarn alpine airfield and the legendary Planai hill climb are on the program.
+On Saturday, January 10, the special stage takes place at the Niederöblarn alpine airfield.
+The legendary Planai hill climb is also on the program.

 In total, 42 demanding special stages covering 280 kilometers await the participants, making the Planai-Classic one of the most challenging winter rallies in Europe.